-Alfred Dreyfuss was a Jewish officer in the French army who was wrongfully imprisoned after being convicted of spying.
-The controversy that surrounded his trial and eventual reversal became a symbolic battle between the political factions of French society, and also an inspiration for twentieth century Zionism.
+Alfred Dreyfuss was a Jewish officer in the French army who was wrongfully imprisoned for treason.
+The controversy that surrounded his trial and the eventual reversal of his conviction became a symbolic battle between the political factions of French society, and also an inspiration for twentieth century Zionism.

 Born in 1859, Dreyfuss began his military training at a fairly early age and moved steadily up the ranks.
 By the age of thirty he had been promoted to Captain and was continuing his military studies at the French war college.
 Though he faced a degree of anti-Semitism there, he managed to progress.

-But the event had even greater metaphorical impact.
-Writer and journalist Theodor Herzl had been assigned to cover the story and in 1896, published his seminal work Der Judenstaat (The Jewish State), which effectively started the modern Zionist movement.
-And within France, the scandal resulted in new laws that further secularized French society.
+Still, the event had even greater for France and the world at large: Journalist Theodor Herzl, who had covered the story from its beginning, published his seminal work Der Judenstaat (The Jewish State) as a result of his observations of the case; this effectively launched the modern Zionist movement.
+And within France itself, the scandal resulted in new laws that further secularized society.

 Dreyfuss himself was largely unaffected by the events.
-After he was cleared, Dreyfuss resumed military duty and even served later on during WWI.
+After he was cleared, he resumed military duty and even served later on during WWI.
 He eventually earned the rank of Lieutenant Colonel before dying in 1935 at the age of 75.
-Sadly, although he survived his anti-Semitic ordeal, others in family were not as lucky.
-Years later, his grand-daughter was arrested by the Gestapo, and eventually died in Auschwitz.
+Sadly, although he survived his ordeal, others in family would not be so lucky.
+During the Holocaust, Dreyfuss' grand-daughter was arrested by the Gestapo, and eventually died in Auschwitz.